-Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his second season with the Crimson in 2014-15.
+Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his third season with the Crimson in 2015-16.
 In his first season with Harvard, Rassey helped forwards Jimmy Vesey and Sean Malone earn All-Ivy League accolades, while Malone was tabbed Ivy League Co-Rookie of the Year.
 In continuing to develop the forwards, Vesey made national waves in Rassey's second year, leading the country in goals and finishing as the Ivy and ECAC Player of the Year, as well as a Hobey Hat Trick finalist.
 The culmination of Vesey's development occured in 2016 when he earned the Hobey Baker Award as college hockey's top player.

 Rassey oversaw Harvard's standout power play in 2018-19, as the Crimson finished second in the nation with a 28.3% conversion rate on the man advantage.
 The Crimson had one of the top scoring offenses in the nation, averaging 3.21 goals per game.

 He also mentored Hobey Hat Trick finalist Ryan Donato during the 2017-18 season, as Donato earned All-America and ECAC Hockey Player of the Year honors and led the nation with an average of .90 goals per game.

 Harvard's offense continued to excel in Rassey's fourth season (2016-17), ranking second in the nation with 4.06 goals.
 That high-powered offense helped Harvard capture the Beanpot, Ivy League, ECAC regular season and championship titles and reached the NCAA Frozen Four.
 Harvard also posted 28 victories, the most since the 1989 national championship season.